rishTheKeeper/urlShortener/README.md

 - Case-sensitive.
 The database distinguishes between upper- and lower-case characters.
 - A Stats page lists all the shortened URLs, and shows how many times a target link has been redirected.
 - There is a button to automatically copy the shortened URL to clipboard.
+- Please refer the screenshots for results in screenshots directory
 ## Setup

 - Create a virtualenv